iamsahebgiri/iamsahebgiri/_posts/hack-android-phone.md

 ## Architecture of adb

-It works on server- client model, which means there is a server and a client stays in your PC(Yes both client and server).
-There is a piece of code in your Android Device called daemon which runs in background.
-When the server send command, it performs it and return back the response to the server.
-And then the server send the response to client which eventually show you the output.
+It works on a server-client model, which means there is a server and a client stays in your PC(Yes both client and server).
+There is a piece of code in your Android Device called daemon which runs in the background.
+When the server sends a command, it performs it and returns the response to the server.
+And then the server sends the response to the client which eventually shows you the output.

 ## How to install adb?

-1. Visit the link given below and download the platform tools and install it in you PC.
+1. Visit the link given below and download the platform tools and install it on your PC.
    [Android Developer Site](https://developer.android.com/studio/releases/platform-tools)
-2. Extract it in your folder and using console navigate to the folder where you have extracted.
-For me this is what it looks like.
+2. Extract it in your folder and use the console to navigate to the folder where you have extracted.
 3. Now turn on the developer mode and USB Debugging option in your android phone.
 Connect your android device to your PC.

 ## Install apps in your phone

-Installing any apps into the android phone you have accessed to through adb is piece of cake if done the right way.
+Installing any apps into the android phone you have accessed through adb is a piece of cake if done the right way.
 To install any app just simply run the following command.

 ```bash
 $ ./adb install path_to_apk